GLOBAL MARKETS-Dollar weakens on Brexit, shares sapped by weaker China growth

 Germany's 10-year Bund yield was at -0.39% DE10YT=RR, after touching its highest since late July on Thursday.

-U.S. Treasury yields fell as investors awaited Saturday's Brexit vote, with the benchmark 10-year U.S. Treasury note US10YT=RR up 1/32 in price to push yields down to 1.7501%.
+U.S. Treasury yields fell as investors awaited the Brexit vote on Saturday, with the benchmark 10-year U.S. Treasury note US10YT=RR up 2/32 in price to push yields down to 1.7484%.

 Oil prices edged lower as concerns about China's economy outweighed bullish signals from its refining sector.